Department of Economics

 Traditional approaches to structural vector autoregressions can be viewed as special cases of Bayesian inference arising from very strong prior beliefs.
 These methods can be generalized with a less restrictive formulation that incorporates uncertainty about the identifying assumptions themselves.
 We use this approach to revisit the importance of shocks to oil supply and demand.
 Supply disruptions turn out to be a bigger factor in historical oil price movements and inventory accumulation a smaller factor than implied by earlier estimates.
 Supply shocks lead to a reduction in global economic activity after a significant lag, whereas shocks to oil demand do not.

 Published: Christiane Baumeister & James D. Hamilton, 2019.
-"Structural Interpretation of Vector Autoregressions with Incomplete Identification: Revisiting the Role of Oil Supply and Demand Shocks," American Economic Review, vol 109(5), pages 1873-1910.
+"Structural Interpretation of Vector Autoregressions with Incomplete Identification: Revisiting the Role of Oil Supply and Demand Shocks," American Economic Review, vol 109(5), pages 1873-1910. citation courtesy of

 |August 2017||Did the Renewable Fuel Standard Shift Market Expectations of the Price of Ethanol?|